Ronakdesai121/ODICS_PostgreSQL_to_ADWC/README.md

         Allow service PSM to inspect autonomous-database in compartment Compartmentname Allow service PSM to inspect database-family in compartment Compartmentname

-- You need to have a connection to Autonomous Data Warehouse through admin in your SQL Developer.
+- You need to have a connection to Autonomous Data Warehouse through admin in your SQL Developer

     - Open up your SQL Developer and create a new connection for admin.
-If you already have a connection, skip this step.
+If you already have a connection, skip this step

     - Enter the following details for admin: